 1. Freestanding units POP displays

-An example of counter displays done well is Saturday NYC’s store in Sydney, Australia.
+An example of behind the counter displays done well is Saturdays NYC’s store in Sydney, Australia.
 The counter itself is kept tidy and their branded candles are clearly in a paying customer’s line of sight.
 As a bonus, Saturdays’ product display in front of the counter features impulse-worthy purchases like a branded reusable bag and coffee mug.

 This type of display is most commonly used for small items like candy, drinks, toiletries or other products that consumers usually buy more than one of at a time.